Innovative Graduate Programs Online at George Mason University

 There are not as many scholarship and grant opportunities for graduate students as there are for undergraduates.
-Still, the first step in getting financial assistance is completion of the FAFSA form.
-The school will send a letter asking students to confirm financial information contained in the application and use it to design financial aid packages for students.
+Still, the first step in getting financial assistance is the completion of the FAFSA form.
+The school will send a letter asking students to confirm the financial information contained in the application and use it to design financial aid packages for students.

 While there are several department and private scholarships and grants, there are also assistantships and fellowships to help with graduate expenses.
 As with undergraduate students, part-time jobs and student loans are resources for financing a graduate degree at George Mason University.